Athulyaak/travelstories/README.md

 # travelstories
-Capstone Project for WD4E course offered by University of Michigan on Coursera.
-The site is responsive.
+My Capstone Project for WD4E course offered by University of Michigan on Coursera.
+The site documents my travels and is responsive.